Frequently Asked Questions

 Can I buy mating connectors and mating cable assemblies with my sensor?

-Do you offer oxygen cleaned products?
+Do you offer oxygen cleaned sensors?

 Can your products be used in hydrogen applications?